thetestspecimen/linux-notes/videos.md

 HEVC is a more modern format still output as ".mp4".
 It uses an improved algorithm to allow equivalent quality at a lower bitrate.
 What this means is you can get smaller file sizes without loss of quality, when compared to H.264.

-As a general rules you can use 50-75% of the bitrate to produce an equivalent quality HEVC file.
+As a general rule you can use 50-75% of the bitrate to produce an equivalent quality HEVC file.

 HEVC also has the advantage of 10-bit rather than 8-bit in H.264 (although H.264 can use 10-bit it is not widely supported).

 The long and short is:

 - use HEVC when you can, as at the same bitrate it is superior to H.264
 - if you need wide compatibility use H.264

 One downside of HEVC is that due to the improved algorithm it takes longer to encode the file.